jessfraz/terraform-cluster/README.md

 ## Overview

-This creates `3` master and `10` agents in a mesos or nomad cluster.
+This creates `5` master and `10` agents in a mesos or nomad cluster.
 You can change the number of masters with `MASTER_COUNT` and the number of agents with `AGENT_COUNT`.

 It also creates a "jumpbox" or ["bastion host"](https://en.wikipedia.org/wiki/Bastion_host) since all the masters and agents are not publicly accessible.

+All internal IPs are in the block 172.18.4.x.

+So the first 5 in the block are the masters: `172.18.4.5-9`.
+And the agents follow after starting at `172.18.4.10`.

+If you want to ssh into the internal nodes you must first go through the bastion on node.

+The username on the nodes is `vmuser`.

 The base image for all the virtual machines is [CoreOS Container Linux](https://coreos.com/os/docs/latest/).